danb235/migraticon/README.md

 ## Setup
 ### Dependencies

-[NodeJS](http://nodejs.org/) is required to run migraticon.
+[NodeJS](http://nodejs.org/) is required to run **migraticon**.
 Find the installer and install the latest version; if using Mac OSX consider installing [homebrew](http://brew.sh/) and easily install what you need with the following:

 ```
 $ brew install node